algochoi/cadenza-editor/README.md

 ![cadenza architecture](https://user-images.githubusercontent.com/86622919/162258699-9708ea60-6c79-44f0-ae16-fdbab13881bb.png)

 ## bugs 🐞
-use at your own risk! report them to [me](https://github.com/algochoi) on github or open up an issue in the repo 🎶.
+use at your own risk!

+report them to [me](https://github.com/algochoi) on github or open up an issue in the repo 🎶.

+pr's are always welcomed 🎼